Skip to content

 Windows ✅ Pre-built (Py 3.10-3.13) 🛠️ Compile Required

 Note: For any Compile Required or either not listed as Pre-built.
 Compliation is required.
-See the "Build from Source" instructions below.
+See the "Building the tools yourself" instructions below.

 sudo apt install libgomp1 -y